Granola Breakfast Cookies

 - Create well in center of dry ingredients, add sugar, olive oil, apple sauce and vanilla, mix with spatula until well blended.
 Fold in the toasted ingredients, along with dried fruit.

 - Scoop dough with a tablespoon to form uniform mounds on prepared sheet, about 2 inches apart.
-If the cookies look too high, use a wet finger and gently press them down to form flat disks.
+If the cookies look too high, use a wet finger and gently press to form flat disks.
 Bake at 325⁰F (160⁰C) for 12-15 minutes or until golden and crisp around the edges.

 - Place tray on cooling rack and allow cookies to cool for 5-10 minutes.
 (These cookies are very moist, moving them before they've cooled will cause breakage, and you'll be forced to eat them.)
 Once cool and firm, shift cookies off the sheet onto a wire rack to cool completely.